jubatus/website/source/en/tutorial_distributed.rst

 192.168.0.213  ZooKeeper - 3
 =============  =======================================

-For the best practices, see :doc:`admin`.
+For the best practices, see :doc:`../tips_faqs/admin`.

 .. blockdiag::